 Holidays with cycling friends of similar level and objectives.

 Free to train as much or as little as you like, with no set structure.

 Takes time to plan where to go, stay and routes (unless you’ve seen our destination and ride guides of course!).

-May be tendency to over-train.
-Conversely, can be tough to keep motivated to keep riding.
+There may be a tendency to over-train.
+Conversely, it can be tough to keep motivated to keep riding.
 Having a plan from your coach can help.

 Bike camps are a global phenomena and you’ll find companies offering them all over the world.

 Our destination and ride guides give you loads of information on what the cycling is like in most of the world’s best cycling destinations.
 You’ll find ride inspiration, route guides and downloads, tips on where to stay and when to go.

 Looking for a more high-level overview of the best cycling camp destinations in Europe?
 These are our picks:

 Mallorca is the heartland of cycling training camps thanks to its two hour flight time from the UK and reputation for good quality roads, varied terrains, long climbs and culture of embracing cycling.

 Come the period between December and February and you’ll likely see pro teams out training at cycle training camps in Mallorca.
 The only downside to a trip at that time of year is you may well encounter some rain or even snow.